D0n9X1n/markdown-preview.vim/README.md

 3. and you can see what you type in the brower and move to your current position
 4. **IMPORTANT** please remember to use **:LiveMarkdownPreviewEnd** to end the server
 5. if you forget to end the server and you may fail to preview again
-6. when you see the **Address already in use**, you can use the shell to kill the previous vim process **killall -9 vim** to reset the server
+6. when you see the **Address already in use**, you can use the shell to kill the previous vim process **killall -9 vim or find your vim process maybe it call Vim** to reset the server

 ####Custom
 this theme is in the css folder, if you want to change it to your favorite theme. follow the steps: